wiredashio/wiredash-sdk/README.md

 For all the details, make sure to check out the full documentation at [docs.wiredash.io](https://docs.wiredash.io/).

-Also checkout the [example](https://github.com/wiredashio/wiredash-sdk/blob/stable/example/lib/main.dart) code
+Also checkout the [examples/theming](https://github.com/wiredashio/wiredash-sdk/blob/stable/examples/theming/lib/main.dart) code example

 ## License

-The Wiredash SDK is released under the [Attribution Assurance License](https://opensource.org/licenses/AAL).
+The Wiredash SDK is released under the [Attribution Assurance License](https://opensource.org/licenses/AAL) which is redundant with [BSD](https://opensource.org/licenses/BSD-3-Clause).
 See [LICENSE](https://github.com/wiredashio/wiredash-sdk/blob/stable/LICENSE) for details.